FM-ds/courses/data/README.md

 - [Download and install *VSCode*](https://code.visualstudio.com/) for your operating system
 - Install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin for *VSCode*

+🐘 *If you know what you are doing, you are welcome to use *any* text editor, provided that you also know how to establish a live server with `ptyhon`, such as [`SimpleHTTPServer`](https://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver) or [`wutch`](https://www.linkedin.com/pulse/introducing-wutch-python-based-live-server-vagiz-duseev/).
-🐘 *If you know what you are doing, you are also welcome to skip the these steps and use an all-in-browser development environment like [*Codepen*](https://codepen.io/)
+🦏 *If you *really* know what you are doing, you are also welcome to skip the these steps and use an all-in-browser development environment like [*Codepen*](https://codepen.io/)

 ## 📊 Datasets
 **BYOD: We encourage you to Bring Your Own Data to the masterclass**.